Saturday, February 8, 2014

 South Fulton County Blacks seek Autonomy

-African Americans in unincorporated South Fulton County, Georgia, want to create their own city like their white counterparts have done in other metro Atlanta areas.
-They are seeking better services such as fire, trash pick-up, and police protection in an area that's often the target of crime.
-Also, by forming a separate city, these proud citizens could one day break with the less-than-stellar Fulton County or Atlanta public schools by creating their own school system.
+African Americans in unincorporated South Fulton County, Georgia, would like to create their own city, as their white counterparts have done in other metro Atlanta areas.
+They are seeking better services, such as fire, trash collection, and police protection in an area that's often the target of crime.
+Moreover, by forming a separate city, they could one day secede from the less-than-stellar Fulton County or Atlanta public schools by creating their own school system.
 But most importantly, they seek self-autonomy to avoid being annexed by Atlanta.
 Kudos to these aspiring residents of Fulton County, Georgia!

 Subscribe to: